MAT BioTech

 Over the last 5 years, vaccines which previously used the Rabbit Pyrogen Test as their release assay have been among the very first to take on the Monocyte Activation Test (MAT).
 Unlike MAT, Bacterial Endotoxin Tests are often unsuitable for products that are intrinsically pyrogenic or those that include additives commonly included in vaccines like aluminium hydroxide which tend to interfere with the assay (Hartung, 2021).
 Here are some examples of MAT's uptake in testing vaccines:

-Meningococcal
+Meningococcal vaccines

-Vipond et al. (2016, 2019) Valentini et al. (2018)
+Valentini et al. (2018)

 Studholme et al. (2019)

-Tick-borne encephalitis virus vaccine
+Tick-borne encephalitis virus vaccines

 Yellow fever vaccine